Vehmloewff/jikno-backend-api/README.md

 When you run this page it will create a new row in `members`.

-Rember: When you update param, action, or response in the api, you must update `guide.txt`.
+Rember: When you update a param, action, or response in the api, you must update `guide.txt`.

 # License
 [MIT](https://angular.io/license)